 Alpha = company return minus SPY return over the same period.
 58% of flagged events have negative alpha vs. ~50% expected by chance.
 IQR shows the middle 50% of outcomes (25th–75th percentile) — the distribution is wide, as expected for a prioritization signal, not a trading rule.
 N decreases at longer horizons because events flagged after 2023–2024 do not yet have complete forward windows.

-Caveats: delisted tickers use last available price as terminal value (understates losses for bankruptcies); 2007–2011 crisis era excluded to avoid macro distortion; no adjustment for market-period clustering.
+Caveats: delisted tickers use last available price as terminal value (understates losses for bankruptcies); full 2000–2026 period; no adjustment for market-period clustering.

 The table below shows how the score performed against every labeled crisis company in our corpus.
 Events include bankruptcies, bank failures, FDIC seizures, and Chapter 11 filings (some companies subsequently emerged).